surifirstpin/biplus_documentation/docs/AdminPrivileges.md

 It controls and manipulate the data in Bi+ and is provided with many administrative settings options that will allow you to customize Bi+ for your organisation.

+It controls and manipulate the data in Bi+ at the same time customize bi+ for the organisation

 **Getting Started :**
 ## Users